 Conclusion

 It is likely that in the future, people will indeed be communicating with robots as they would another person.
 The development of this interface system requires a firm foundation involving simple, versatile systems that are able to be expanded upon.
-The creation of an expandable robotics platform that combined a robust set of hardware and software went throuph multiple iterations.
+The creation of an expandable robotics platform that combined a robust set of hardware and software went through multiple iterations.
 The iRobot Create provides the system with a literal sturdy base upon which to build.
-Using a web-cam to gather image data gives the programmer a large amount of data that can possibly be used for navigation and identification.
-A netbook provides the ability to use any nearly any programming language for software creation.
-Lastly the Arduino allows for the addition of many other sensing apparatus.
+Using a web-cam to gather image data gives the programmer a large amount of data that can be used for navigation and identification.
+A netbook provides the ability to use nearly any programming language for software creation.
+Lastly the Arduino allows for the addition of many other sensing devices.
 Using C++ that can execute MATLAB functions gives the versatility and speed of C++ combined with the optimizations that MATLAB provides when working with images and other matrices.
-In order to interact with objects in the world a robot would need to be able to extract them from images of the world.
-K-Means clustering provides a valid way to extract discrete objects from these images.
+In order to interact with objects in the world a robot would need to extract them from images of the world.
+K-Means clustering provides a valid way to extract discrete objects from images.
 In order to communicate with a robot, the robot needs to be able to understand the meaning behind the words that are said.
-Mapping words to the concepts they represent not only gives the meaning but also reduces the number of items that would define actions for the robot to a much more manageable amount from the whole English dictionary to a smaller set of concepts that those words represent.
+Mapping words to the concepts they represent not only gives the meaning but also reduces the number of items that would define actions for the robot to a much more manageable set from the whole English dictionary to a smaller set of concepts that those words represent.
 Finally, combining concepts that represent colors and objects with representations of those concepts from images will provide a way to connect language to real world objects.
 These systems can provide a baseline for a future where people talk to autonomous robotic systems the same way they talk to their friends.

 Bibliography